 Manjul’s high point is her evocative narrative that lets you sail in the emotions of her characters.
-Her lyrical language soothingly takes you with the flow of the story and never lets you to be distracted.
-Her characters look familiar; you may have met them at the corner of some street, in some office or during some travel.
-She takes you through the nuances of their lives by describing their surroundings and by imparting some knowledge about their professions.
-Look at the spectrum of areas she covers in mere 9 stories from mango grower of Murshidabad, kathak dancers, tribal families, jazz musicians, Nepali servants, Delhi traders, Houseboat owners, Punjabi farmers, Journalists, chikankari workers of Lucknow, high society women, Jharkhandi brides, urban couples, professors, Gujarati Seth’s.
+Her lyrical language soothingly takes you with the flow of the story.
+And never lets you be distracted.
+Her characters look familiar.
+You may have met them at the corner of some street, in some office or during some travel.
+She takes you through the nuances of their lives.
+By describing their surroundings and by imparting some knowledge about their professions.
+Look at the spectrum of areas she covers in mere 9 stories.
+From mango grower of Murshidabad, Kathak dancers, tribal families.
+Jazz musicians, Nepali servants, Delhi traders, Houseboat owners.
+Punjabi farmers, Journalists, Chikankari workers of Lucknow.
+High society women, Jharkhandi brides, urban couples, professors, Gujarati Seth’s.

-It is difficult to pick one favorite story as in every story I like something, but still Ripe Mangoes somehow stands out in my mind.
-I also liked the title story as it introduced me to the world of Vasawa Bhils, specially the first part of the story that is like a fairy tale where these two lovers meet and unite in their traditional ways with the little rituals from their world.
+It is difficult to pick one favorite story.
+As in every story, I like something.
+But still Ripe Mangoes somehow stands out in my mind.
+I also liked the title story as it introduced me to the world of Vasawa Bhils.
+Especially the first part of the story that is like a fairy tale.
+Where these two lovers meet and unite in their traditional ways with the little rituals from their world.
 The second part has also been handled very sensitively without any dose of melodrama that these kinds of situations are prone to.
-The whole acceptance of the situation by the family and the need for survival is something that comes naturally when you are in that situation and that is exactly how it is portrayed in the narrative.
+The whole acceptance of the situation by the family and the need for survival is something that comes naturally when you are in that situation.
+And that is exactly how it is portrayed in the narrative.